Empereol/Anchor-Extension-Icons/README.md

 CSS added extension icons to your anchor link.
 The styling is left very basic in order to be modified easily to fit your theme.

+It works using a pseudo selector examining the `href` of an `<a>` for a known file extension.

+This could be expanded (and incredibly simplified) to use a `data-` attribute on the element but I wanted this to work without having to modify any existing HTML.

 Installation
 ---